rickstaa/stable-learning-control/README.md

 ## Contributing

 We use [husky](https://github.com/typicode/husky) pre-commit hooks and github actions to enforce high code quality.
-Please check the [contributing.md](contributing.md) before contributing to this repository.
+Please check the [contributing guidelines](CONTRIBUTING.md) before contributing to this repository.